UPDATED: March 3, 2017

 Is it worth it to go to the Flower Dome?
 My friends told me “Not really”, so I skipped it.

-The entrance to the Botanic garden is free of charge, but I also do recommend visiting National Orchid Garden.
-Unless you are some kind of Orchid expert you will discover a zillion new types of orchids which offer a sweet synthesis of visual beauty and matching fragrance.
+The entrance to the Botanic garden is free of charge, but I also do recommend visiting National Orchid Garden (S$5).
+Unless you are some kind of Orchid expert, you will discover a gazillion new types of orchids which offer a sweet synthesis of visual beauty and matching fragrance.

-It is inside the Botanic garden, but has a separate entrance.
+It is inside the Botanic garden, but it has a separate entrance.

 5. Singapore Zoo

 TIP: Unless you are with kids, I don’t think there is any point of taking a train inside the Zoo.
-The queue is always long, and the distances are not that huge.
+The queue for the train was always long, and the distances are not that big.